ComplexityGarage/Remote-camera-/README.md

 I used OctoPrint as the camera management system.
 It allows for remote access in LAN, but in an academic network, such connections are typically blocked by default.
 Because of this, I decided to utilize octoeverywhere.com as the server.
 As a result, anyone with access to the account can monitor the 3D print from anywhere.
 A free account allows for 30 seconds of viewing, after which the page needs to be refreshed.

 The recommended Raspberry Pi for OctoPrint is the 3rd version, but for this project, a Raspberry Pi Zero is sufficient because we are not utilizing the full capabilities of OctoPrint.

+It was necessary to add file wpa_supplicant.conf with WiFi ssid and name to connect without using gui mode.

 To use the system, all that's needed is the login and password available in the Complexity Garage.